Sistrurus miliarius: Geographic range

 Sistrurus miliarius is found in the Southeastern United States from southern and eastern North Carolina, south through peninsular Florida and west to East Texas and Oklahoma.
 The type locality given is "Carolina".
 Schmidt (1953) proposed that this be restricted to "Charleston, South Carolina".

 Habitat

-Sistrurus miliarius reportedly inhabits flatwoods, sandhills, mixed forests, and floodplains, and is also found near lakes and marshes.
-Due to a need for cover pygmy rattlesnakes may prefer more densely vegetated areas.
+Sistrurus miliarius primarily inhabits flatwoods, sandhills, longleaf pine savannahs, mixed scrub oak forests, and floodplains throughout the sandhills and coastal plains regions, and is also found near lakes and marshes.
+Due to a need for cover, pygmy rattlesnakes may prefer more densely vegetated areas.

 Conservation status

 The species Sistrurus miliaris is classified as "least concern" on the IUCN Red List of Threatened Species.
 Species are listed as such due to their wide distribution, presumed large population, or because the population is unlikely to be declining fast enough to qualify for listing in a more threatened category.
 The population trend is stable; it was assessed in 2007.
 This species is not protected by South Carolina or Georgia state law, but pygmy rattlesnakes are protected in North Carolina and Tennessee.
 Snake fungal disease (SFD) is caused by the fungus Ophidiomyces ophiodiicola and its documentation in pygmy rattlesnakes has risen sharply in the past decade being a major cause of death.
 Snakes with the disease are usually subject to poor body condition and experience a decrease in reproductive success.
 Though prevalent among the species, pygmy rattlesnakes have been seen to overcome snake fungal disease in the field.
 Even affected females have been found to still give birth to viable young.